 Money Market Accounts vs CDs

-Even though there hasn’t been serious talk of CD ladders or investing in CDs period since Great Recession started because CD interest rates are usually lower than saving account and money market account interest rate yields, CDs are starting to become more attractive again.
+There hasn’t been serious talk of CD ladders or investing in CDs period since the Great Recession started.
+This is because CD interest rates are usually lower than saving account and money market account interest rate yields.
+However, CD rates are starting to become more attractive again.

-In most cases, you will still earn more interest with a money market account and you have instant, penalty-free access to your money if you need to make a withdrawal.
+In most cases though, you will still earn more interest with a money market account.
+In addition, you have instant, penalty-free access to your money if you need to make a withdrawal.
 The only restriction is that you can’t make more than six withdrawals a month per federal regulations.

 Why Are Money Market Accounts Better Than CDs?